describo/describo.github.io/README.md

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start the development server on `http://localhost:5173` (but check console because it can change):

 ```bash
 # npm